AdrianaBroadnax/Portfolio2.0/port2.0/README.md

 ## PACKAGES NEEDED

-In order to get this up and running I had to
+In order to get this up and running I had to make sure i created a react app by npx create react app. then I had to make sure the importing of react aligned with the localhost. finally trying to add bootstrap.

 ## DEPLOYMENT